Find answers to some of the most commonly asked questions

 Can the GMAT/GRE requirement be waived if I am not able to schedule the test due to reduced availability as a result of COVID-19?

 If circumstances related to COVID-19 make it difficult for you to complete the GMAT or GRE and you have more than four years of full-time professional work experience, you may be eligible to receive a test waiver for the current application cycle.
-Waiver criteria is available under the GMAT/GRE heading at Application Requirements.
+Waiver criteria are available under the GMAT/GRE heading at Application Requirements.

 Candidates who do not meet waiver criteria are welcome to apply by submitting valid GMAT or GRE results to support their application.
+You may also be eligible to submit an EA score, or elect to take our QRC, in lieu of submitting a GMAT/GRE score.

 What is the GPA requirement for applying to the Global MBA Program?